kafka-ops/julie/docs/handling-delete.rst

 Delete flag in the CLI
 -----------

-The CLI provide you currently with a global DELETE flag, this would allow deletion of all resources controlled by the Kafka Topology builder.
+The CLI provide you currently with a global DELETE flag, this would allow deletion of all resources controlled by Julie Ops.
 The user can set this flag (*--allowDelete*) from the CLI as described.

 .. code-block:: bash